Saturday, May 24, 2014

 That nap, a trip out to the field at mid-afternoon, and a little puttering around back at the Lodge brought up suppertime, the pièce de résistance, the FRC’s famous brisket.
 This meal more than made up for the horrible food Thursday.
 I must have had some sides to go with it, but frankly, y’all, all I can remember is that brisket.
 When I was finally done, I needed to walk it off, so out to the field I went, and that was where I stayed till darkness.

 Last night of the star party.
-As Joe Castiglione is wont to say, "And it all comes down to this."
+As Joe Castiglione was wont to say, "And it all comes down to this."
 The big question was “What will the sky do?”
 The answer in most peoples’ estimation was “not much,” obviously, since telescopes were being packed away and tailgating canopies were being taken down.
-While a few folks did skedaddle for home, unlike last year, when I was nearly the lone astronomer of Deep South Saturday evening, most stayed onsite.
+While a few folks did skedaddle for home, unlike last year, when I was nearly the lone astronomer of Deep South on Saturday evening, most stayed onsite.
 That was cool.
 I’d have some company if the skunk ape put in an appearance in the dark of night.

 Unlike my mates, I was convinced we’d get a little while Saturday night, and rather than tearing down Mrs. Peel, I merely switched cameras, to the new one, the Micro-EX.
 I figured just getting M3 in view would tell me a lot about Rock’s latest creation.